Room scan visualization

 - Where the user should go to improve data

-Users do not know what makes a "good" scan.
-They need to be shown or told what to look for if they’re asked to evaluate a scan – flatness, distance from actual walls, etc. The developer should implement a feedback loop that includes refreshing the spatial mapping data during the scanning or exploration phase.
+Users don't know what makes a "good" scan.
+They need to be shown or told what to look for if they’re asked to evaluate a scan – flatness, distance from actual walls, and so on.
+The developer should implement a feedback loop that includes refreshing the spatial mapping data during the scanning or exploration phase.

-In many cases, it may be best to tell the user what they need to do (e.g. look at the ceiling, look behind furniture), in order to get the necessary scan quality.
+In many cases, it's best to tell the user what they need to do to get the necessary scan quality.
+For example, look at the ceiling, look behind furniture, and so on.

 Cached versus continuous spatial mapping